locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 assert_eq!(x, 8);
 ```

 But a `String` cannot be copied this way.
-A string has an internal heap allocated pointer so the struct does not implement Copy.
+A string has an internal heap allocated pointer so the struct cannot implement Copy.
 If you assign a String variable to another you move ownership, i.e. the original variable is no longer able to call functions or fields on the struct.

 But you can explicitly clone a `String` in which case the clone operation will make a duplicate of the allocated memory so that both strings are independent of each other: